Gospel Reading: John 19:17-30 ( for fuller passage see: John 18:1-19:42)

 24 Be strong, and let your heart take courage, all you who wait for the LORD!

 A Daily Quote for Lent: Christ nailed our weakness to the cross, by Augustine of Hippo, 354-430 A.D.

 "As evening drew near, the Lord yielded up His soul upon the

-the certainty of receiving it back again.
-It was not wrested from
+cross in the certainty of receiving it back again.
+It was not

 |The Daily Scripture Readings and Meditations is in need of on-going development to expand resources and to reach people around the world.
 If you would like to contribute, you can make an online donation.|